bsati/discord-bot/README.md

 docker-compose build
 docker-compose up
 ```
 in the root directory to have a running instance.
+Additionally you have to adjust the `command` section for the `migrate` component in `docker-compose.yaml` and change the fromVersion (first argument) to "0".
+This is needed to initialize the database schema.